StokedOnIt/Windows-10-UWP-Manipulation-Bug/README.md

 Manipulation works great at first.

-Then double tap and try to manipulate during the pause.
+Then double tap and try to manipulate quickly multiple times by tapping 2 fingers on the screen and sliding during the pause.

 After the Manipulation Center point is wrong in the upper left